saurabharora80/self-assessment-api/resources/public/api/conf/1.0/docs/furnished-holiday-lettings.md

-This sections allows API developers to provide data relating to taxpayer’s income from Furnished Holiday Lettings (FHL) in the UK or European Economic Area (EEA).
+This section allows API developers to provide data relating to the taxpayer’s income from Furnished Holiday Lettings (FHL) in the UK or European Economic Area (EEA).

 Here, the developer can provide the following data: